Skip to content

 What are the best practices for using Python Try Except?

-6. Use context managers for resource management: When working with resources like files, it’s often better to use context managers like with statements rather than try-except blocks to ensure that the resources are properly managed and released when they are no longer needed.
+- Use context managers for resource management: When working with resources, such as files, it can be more useful to work with context managers, such as the with statement, instead of exceptions.
+This ensures that resources are well managed and released when they are no longer needed.

 What are Python tracebacks and how are they related to Python Try Except?